-Areas of bare earth and scarification as a result of the construction that occur outside the solar panel area (i.e. outside the security fencing), and area of former arable land within hedgerow and stream buffer areas are to be resown with a suitable mix of grassland species to encourage sward diversity (e.g. Emorsgate EM4 Meadow Mixture for Clay Soils or equivalent).
+Areas of bare earth and scarification as a result of the construction that occur outside the solar panel area (i.e. outside the security fencing), and areas of former arable land within hedgerow and stream buffer areas are to be resown with Emorsgate EM4 Meadow Mixture for Clay Soils.
 Such bare areas within the security fencing, to be sheep-grazed, are to be sown with Emorsgate EM1 Basic General Purpose meadow mixture.